Google Home Mini 2: What we want to see

 True 360-degree soundstage

-Despite being pitched as having a 360 degree soundstage, we found that the Google Mini fell flat in this regard - once again, if at least two seperate tweeters were added to the speaker, the sound would feel far fuller, much like it’s big brother, the Google Home Max.
+Despite being pitched as having a 360-degree soundstage, we found that the Google Mini fell flat in this regard – once again, if at least two separate tweeters were added to the speaker, the sound would feel far fuller, much like its big brother, the Google Home Max.

 This is because treble frequencies usually come across as more directional than low-mid frequencies, giving the impression of stereo sound.